Published on April 12, 2018 in Seasons of Caring

-In preparation for this year’s National Volunteer Week, we only had to look across from our headquarters to our partner EY, who provided the inspiration to develop our first ever Detroit United week of service.
+In preparation for the 2018 National Volunteer Week, we only had to look across from our headquarters to our partner EY, who provided the inspiration to develop our first ever Detroit United week of service.

 Our Campaign Cabinet sought ways to engage more of our corporate partners in our work and unite around a common cause: Helping their community.